Grit is perhaps one of the human characteristics that you probably most respect and admire.

 If you are anything like me, when I heard that it wasn’t based on intelligence, natural talent or IQ, I was like “SCORE.”

-That means we can excel at what we have a desire for and don’t have to rely on talent alone.
+That means you can excel at what you have a desire for and don’t have to rely on talent alone.
 Talent isn’t the precursor to success.